- What is pramoxine-hydrocortisone lotion? How does it work (mechanism of action)?

 There are no drug interactions listed for topical hydrocortisone/pramoxine.

-Is pramoxine-hydrocortisone-lotion safe to take if I'm pregnant or breastfeeding?
+Is pramoxine-hydrocortisone safe to use if you are pregnant or breastfeeding?

 - The use of hydrocortisone/pramoxine by pregnant women has not been adequately evaluated.